Ural Mining and Metallurgical Company: Uralelectromed

 Uralelectromed provides heat to all departments and divisions of the industrial site, and to part of the sporting and social facilities in Verkhnyaya Pyshma, and it also supplies heat to certain residential areas.

 In August 2013, the company announced that it has begun production of a new copper electrolysis product at Uralelectromed.
 The company also begun a sinking process at its Jubilee field in Bashkortostan, part of a 3.5-year program to install utilities and power stations at the future site of Jubilee's administrative complex.
 When complete, Jubilee is expected to yield 2,625 tons of copper per year.
 In total, the UMMC plans to invest more than $42 million in Jubilee.

+Non-mining

+UMMC also has subsidiaries outside of the mining industry.